 Answer: The proposed assessment district will include only properties recently re-designated to be in the flood zone (previously not in the flood zone).
 The proposed assessment district will not include properties previously designated to be in the flood zone that remain in the flood zone and parcels previously designated not to be in the flood zone that remain not in the flood zone.

 Please keep sharing and read previous posts on this topic by CivicMic.
 Looking for all the information?
-Start at the main page!
+Start on the main page!

 Want to receive updates?